jfruitet/moodlebenchmark/README.md

 ## Requirement

-- Be an admin or a manager
+- Moodle installed
-- 1 minute (Time to prepare a coffee / tea during the test)
+- 1 minute (time to prepare a coffee / tea during the test)

 ### Roadmap